jeffbonnes/titanium_documentation/source/en/tableviews.md

 For want of a better word, a *Standard* TableView describes a table that has been created using pre-defined TableViewRow objects, rather than relying on the TableView's automated process for their creation.

 'Simple' TableViews are appropriate for many situations, and should certainly not be limited to just application prototyping.
-However, when your table requirements are more involved, with row layouts that consist of one or more child views (ie views, labels, buttons etc) and enhanced functionality, you will need to explicitly create your TableViewRows.
+However, when your table requirements are more involved, with row layouts that consist of one or more child views (i.e. views, labels, buttons etc.) and enhanced functionality, you will need to explicitly create your TableViewRows.

 ## Improving the data and view layout